-- It only focuses on short-term goals achievement.
+- It only focuses on short-term goal achievement.

 - It does not value repeat business.

-- Wrong assumption people will forget in long run.
+- The wrong assumption people will forget in the long run.

 Example.
 The selling of an insurance policy is the right example of this selling concept.
 The seller or insurance agent is continually involved in persuading people to buy the insurance policies.
 And, even if people do not have the intention to do so they are influenced and purchase.

 The marketing concept believes companies’ success relies on customer satisfaction.
 It explains companies should first consult consumers about their needs and preferences and based on their choices should produce products.